manikamonga/ConversationalAdRelevanceEngine/README.md

 ### **Shopping with Ad Suggestion**
 ```
-User: "I need a new dress for a party"
+User: "I need a new laptop under $1200"
-ChatGPT: "How exciting!
-Finding the perfect dress for a party can be so much fun.
-Do you have a specific style or color in mind?
-[Shop Party Dresses]"
+ChatGPT: "I can help with that!"
+UI: Shows inline ad — [Sponsored] Check out the latest laptops under $1200 → opens in new tab
 ```

 ### **General Conversation**